quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 is capable of modifying Quobyte volumes.
 This is defined in "tenantadmin-credentials".
 To just consume storage ("publish" volumes) we use a user identity defined using access keys.
 This is defined in "tenantuser-accesskey" using nothing but an access key.
 This user identity resolves to a user that has no additional priviliges in Quobyte.
 Using that storage consumption and storage administration are strictly separated.
 That is also reflected in using different namespaces in Kubernetes:
-The admin user identity is using a dedicated namespace while the accesskeys can be created/ used in an independent namespace ("default" in this case).
+The admin user identity is using a dedicated namespace while the access keys can be created/ used in an independent namespace ("default" in this case).

 To complete the code examples here are the two different types of secrets: